Rag Quilt – Creating Squares

 Beginning a Scrap Rag Quilt – CA King

-I am about to embark on a large task, sewing a California king sized rag quilt!
+I am embarking on a large task, sewing a California king sized rag quilt!
 Do I have lots of time for this?
 Not really.
 I anticipate this quilt will take several months working in 10-30 minute snippets at a time.
-First, I needed to make a plan.
+First, I made a plan.

 I decided on a star image with border sections.
+I sketched out several stars to try out different color placements.
 Next, I measured the bed (top and overhang desired) to determine what sized squares and triangles I would need.
 The top measured 72″ wide x 84″ long.
 The length of the sides could be 18-22″ long.
-I do not want the sides to touch the floor.
+I already know that I do not want the sides to touch the floor.
 With these dimension in mind, I decided on 12″ squares after being sewn together.
-With seams, the squares need to be 13″.
+I decided on 1/2″ seams on each side, so the squares need to be 13″.

 Next, I sketched out a design.
 Many quilts used as bedspreads have a bunch of extra fabric in the corners.
 I don’t want all that fabric, so I decided to leave out the corner sections on the bottom of the blanket.
 If the quilt doesn’t close in the corners after being placed on the bed, I will come up with a creative solution for keeping the corners closed.

 With this design in mind, I began tackling the shapes for the top.
 As drawn, I would need triangles, squares, and rectangles.
-Rag quilts often have 1/2″ seams on the right side that are clipped 1/8″ apart to create the rag look.
+Rag quilts often have 1/2″ (5/8″, 3/4″, or 1″) seams on the front/right side of the quilt that are clipped 1/8″ apart to create the rag look.
 Therefore, I cut the squares at 13″ to allow for a 1/2″ seam on each side.
-The triangles also had 13″ lengths (on the two sides that make the right angle, not the hypotenuse).
-The border is triangles, and those were cut to 7″ x 13″ I don’t have special cutting equipment, so I decided to make cardboard templates from cereal boxes.
+I cut the triangles to 13 1/2″ lengths (on the two sides that make the right angle, not the hypotenuse), but that ended up being just a tad short when I sewed the squares together.
+I recommend 14″ right triangles.
+The border is rectangles, and those were cut to 7″ x 13″ I don’t have special cutting equipment, so I decided to make cardboard templates from cereal boxes.

 Because I couldn’t wait to see the star come together, I started my scrap quilt with the colorful triangles.
 I organized all my scraps by color and used the cardboard templates to make the triangles, squares, and rectangles.